Eco Investor February 2020

 By Victor Bivell

 The best way to lower your total energy costs and your carbon emissions is to electrify everything and get off the petrol and gas grids.
 But it takes capital, so most people have to do it slowly.
-It took me six years.
+It took me six years, and went like this.

 In 2014 I replaced our very old gas hot water system with a solar hot water system with electric boosting.